Various Corporate And Business Laws that govern commercial exchanges.

 Issue:

 In the case of Kleinwort Benson Ltd. (plaintiff) V Malaysian Mining Corporation (defendant), [1989], the defendant took a loan from merchant bankers to invest in its subsidiary trading company in London.
 For this, the defendant wrote a 'comfort letter' stating that its policy is to ensure the solvency of its subsidiary company so that it can meet its liabilities occurred in respect to the bank.
 Primarily, a loan amount of £5 Million was sanctioned, and after getting a similar letter from the defendant, it further granted the facility to raise the limit to 10 Million.
 After some years, the subsidiary entity went into liquidation.
 In such a situation, the merchant bankers considered these letters to make the company pay for the outstanding loan amount of its subsidiary (Kleinwort Benson Ltd. V Malaysian Mining Corporation, 1989).
 The defendant alleged that the intention of the letter was not fathomed by both parties to legally bind or create a legal obligation to repay the amount.
-The issue was whether the statements or assertions was provided with an intention to create legal obligations regarding the repayment of the loan amount.
+The issue was whether the statements or assertions were provided to create legal obligations regarding the repayment of the loan amount.
 The case raised a question on the legal validity of the contract and whether it was bound under the contract law.

 Rule:

 A letter of comfort (LoC) is also called a “letter of intent”.
 It is a letter that is prepared only in vague terms.
 It is a communication from a party to a contract to the other party, that implies an initial willingness to get into a contractual obligation.
 However, the motive for creating the letter is not to legally bind but to morally bind the parties involved in the contract.
-In typical sense, it is written and given by an entity to a bank or financial institution (Ayres and Schwartz, 2014).
+In a typical sense, it is written and given by an entity to a bank or financial institution (Ayres and Schwartz, 2014).
 To an extent, it can be said to be a guarantee only when the party writing it has specifically mentioned the intention of the legal obligation of the parent company under such a contract.
 Under the common law in Australia, whether a LoC can create a legal relationship will depend on the language used in the letter as there is no statutory definition or meaning available.
 Further, it has been provided that there will not be any future warranty but is merely a statement on the part of the defendant's policy.

 Application:

 According to the common law in Australia, it is clear that the legally binding nature of the LoC will be determined from the words mentioned in the letter.
-To get a clearer meaning on the legality, an example of a similar case that has been decided in the past can be taken.
+To get a clearer meaning of the legality, an example of a similar case that has been decided in the past can be taken.
 In the case of Banque Brussels Lambert SA v Australian National Industries Ltd. (1989), Spedley Securities Ltd. Wanted to obtain a loan of $5 million from Banque Brussels.
-There was a condition, to provide an assurance that the loan would be paid off completely within the specified time to get the loan.
+There was a condition, to assure that the loan would be paid off completely within the specified time to get the loan.
 Australian National Industries (ANI), the parent company of Spedley wrote a letter to Banque Brussels.

 The letter acknowledged the amount of loan sanctioned to Spedly, together with the approval of the parent company.
 ANI, clearly stated that it will not reduce its shareholding in the subsidiary company below 45% in the complete duration of the transaction.
 In case of any such reduction, the Banque Brussels will be provided a 90-day notice.